RedisJSON/RedisJSON/docs/docs/_index.md

 ### Limitation

-The max nesting level of a JSON value is 128, meaning an object or an array can have a depth of up to 128.
+A JSON value passed to a command can have a depth of up to 128.
+When passing to a command a JSON value containing an object or an array with a nesting level of more than 128, then the command will return an error.

 ```
 ...